-People with heart conditions should avoid bungee jumping as well since this could be fatal for them if they experience complications during a jump.
-If someone is pregnant, bungee jumping should be avoided because there is increased pressure placed on one’s body that could cause them to go into labor.
+People with heart conditions should also avoid bungee jumping since this could be fatal for them if they experience complications during a jump.
+If someone is pregnant, bungee jumping should be avoided because increased pressure on one’s body could cause them to go into labor.

 Another thing that can go wrong is if jumpers try using more than one elastic cord at once. bungee cords stretch at different rates depending on how much weight is pulling on them and what material they’re made out of- which doesn’t always work well together.